 World Oceans Day is June 8, but Royal Caribbean focuses on the seas all year round.
-The global cruise line’s worldwide commitment to sustainability spans many areas, from “scrubbing” emissions from its ships’ engines to using LED lights onboard.
-Also, Royal Caribbean created a comprehensive conservation action plan as part of the Save the Waves program in partnership with the World Wildlife Fund.
-It gives every guest the opportunity to pitch in whenever they sail with us—to more than 250 destinations around the globe.
+Our worldwide commitment to sustainability spans many areas, from “scrubbing” emissions from ships’ engines to using LED lights on board.
+Also, We’ve created a comprehensive conservation action plan, as part of the Save the Waves program, in partnership with the World Wildlife Fund.
+It gives every guest the opportunity to pitch in whenever they sail with us—to hundreds of destinations around the globe.

 But what about when you’re visiting our ports of call?
-These destinations offer plenty of natural beauty and are packed with eco-friendly Royal Caribbean shore excursions:
+These destinations offer plenty of natural beauty and are packed with eco-friendly shore excursions:

 Read on for the sustainable adventures that await you at these destinations.

-There’s no better place to appreciate the mountains of Alaska and its ample wildlife than in Skagway, where you can hike through the Tongass Rainforest or raft the Chilkat Preserve, which houses the world’s largest concentration of bald eagles.
+There’s no better place to appreciate the mountains of Alaska and its ample wildlife than in Skagway, where you can hike through the Tongass National Forest or raft the Chilkat Bald Eagle Preserve, which houses the world’s largest concentration of bald eagles.

 Jamaica is full of beautiful beaches—and lush forests.
 If you catch a ride down the Martha Brae River on a bamboo raft, you can sit back and relax as you’re surrounded by the distinct vegetation and local wildlife, such as the red-billed streamertail, the country’s national bird.

 You also have the chance to help protect the area’s native flora.
 “Stush in the Bush” is a sustainable, organic farm, and taking in a meal there means supporting and continuing its work.
-If you join the volunteer experience in Montego Bay, you can be part of a planting ceremony at a charitable mission, which will use the resulting vegetables to feed nearby residents.
+You can also join a volunteer experience in Montego Bay to take part in a planting ceremony at a charitable mission, which will use the resulting vegetables to feed nearby residents.

 The Atlantic island of Bermuda has a unique architectural style, one you see dotting the verdant hills.
 The white, terraced roofs topping the area’s homes not only disperse the sun’s heat but also collect rainwater.

-Scooters are ubiquitous here and are better for the environment than cars (as well as ideal for navigating the local narrow streets), but as the host of America’s Cup this year, wind-powered sailing is the best bet for low-emission traveling when in town.
-You can board a catamaran and sail through crystal waters to snorkel at a colorful coral reef, or take a dive as part of Royal Caribbean’s PADI certification program, the only one at sea.
+Scooters are ubiquitous here and are better for the environment than cars (as well as ideal for navigating the local narrow streets), but as a top sailing location, wind-powered ocean travel is the best bet for low-emission transportation when in town.
+You can board a catamaran and sail through crystal-clear waters to snorkel at a colorful coral reef, or take a dive as part of Royal Caribbean’s PADI (Professional Association of Diving Instructors®) certification program, the only one at sea.

 Find your perfect cruise here to see these destinations and enjoy their sustainable shore activities.